EliChipuila/Webdev2-group4/README.md

  ** Eclipse
  ** TomCat

+## How to run the app
+To be added by Ticio

 ## Author Declaration

 We declare that all work submitted for this coursework is the joint work of Cyrose, Ellen, Ticio, Ghislain and Eli alone unless otherwise stated.